1ucian/1ucian.github.io/README.md

 - Older chat history is pruned and summarized automatically so the database stays small.
 - You can ask "what time is it" or "where am I" for current context.
 - A `run python <code>` command lets you quickly execute snippets.
-- Complex or ambiguous requests are handled with multi-step reasoning.
-The assistant outlines short bullet steps before answering.
+- Complex or ambiguous requests are handled with multi-step thinking and processing.
+The assistant now generates a short bullet plan, follows that plan, then replies with both the plan and final answer.

 InsightMate understands commands like `search email <keywords>`, `read email <keywords>`, `search calendar <keywords>`, `add event <title> <time>` and `send email <address> <subject> <message>`.